GuilhermeDeretti/Daily-Planner-App/README.md

 We eventually agreed to finish it separately, so after some more searching, we discovered the possibility of forking a branch, so I could have my version and he could continue without impacting each other's repo files.

 We concentrated on JQuerry and momentum.js practicing, as well as localstorage html, css, and javascrypt.
-The most intriguing aspect of this project was experimenting with github functionality when accessing other people's repositories and forking them.
+The most intriguing aspect of this project was experimenting with github when accessing other people's repositories and the fork functionality.

 ## Installation